Off-Narrative-Labs/Tuxedo/README.md

 ### Wallet

-The repo contains a proof-of-concept wallet in the `wallet` directory.
-This wallet will be expanded to be a fully-featured usable cryptocurrency wallet over the next few weeks (see the [roadmap](#funding-and-roadmap) below).
-For now, the PoC is enough to demonstrate that transferring tokens works.
+The repo contains a CLI cryptocurrency wallet that works with the template node in the `wallet` directory.
+The wallet allows users to see their token balances and send transactions.
+It also allows advanced interactions like seeing the exact UTXOs you own, choosing specific UTXOs for a transaction, and constructing transactions with UTXOs from diverse owners.
+From a developer perspective, this wallet can serve as a starting point for building your own CLI dApp UI.

 ## Funding and Roadmap